-Whether you're out on a short lap of your local trails, competing in a multi-stage race, or bikepacking in the wilderness, it's crucial to carry all the tools you need to get out of whatever mechanical troubles may befall you.
-The best mountain biking multi-tool will combine a lot of the most important tools into one pocketable package, and will be made from durable materials that will withstand the challenges you put it through.
+Whether you're out on a short lap of your local trails, competing in a multi-stage race, or bikepacking in the wilderness, the best mountain biking multi-tool can be enough to get you back on your bike without too much trouble.
+The best multi-tools will combine a lot of the most important tools into one pocketable package, and will be made from durable materials that will withstand the challenges you put it through.

-And if you're looking for something to carry your multi-tool in, why not check out our guide to the best MTB hip packs, best mountain biking backpacks, or the best mountain bike hydration packs.
+And if you're looking for something to carry your multi-tool in, why not check out our guides to the best MTB hip packs and best mountain biking backpacks.
+Our article on best mountain bike hydration packs may well be of interest too.

 The best multi-tools for mountain biking